jfmaeck/uicc/css_guidelines.md

 ### Custom Naming Scheme

 BEM does not force you to use a certain naming scheme.
 As long as the three parts (Block, Element and Modifier) are easily distinguishable, everything is fine.

 To make BEM-style class names readable you should try to use single words to describe your Blocks, Elements and Modifiers.

-If you need more than one word, then use camelCaseSyntax:
+For multi-word identifiers, many BEM examples use "train-case" naming ("loading-indicator").
+However, we prefer "camelCase" ("loadingIndicator").

 ```
 /* Best: single words: */